fizalihsan/fizalihsan.github.io/source/islamic/dawah.md

 5. Do not stress too much to give names to go out in the path of Allah
 6. Explain the virtues of striving in the path of Allah

+## A'maal for ladies at home

+1. Punctuality in 5 fardh salaah and nawaafil
+2. Daily ta'leem at home (*same place & time*)
+3. Reciting Quran (*2 khatam per year or 1 juz per day*) and making dhikr
+	* After fajr - Surah Yaseen
+	* After zohar - Surah Fatah
+	* After asr - Surah Naba
+	* After maghrib - Surah Waqiah
+	* After isha - Surah Mulk
+4. Tarbiyat of the children
+5. Simplicity at home in dressing and all affairs
+6. Going out in the path of Allah for 72 hrs every 3 months.